delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Search Warrant in Delaware?

 Per the Delaware Crimes and Criminal Procedure Law, Chapter 23, a search and seizure warrant shall only be issued when a competent judicial officer finds probable cause for the search and seizure of a person or property.
-A complaint or application for a search warrant must be addressed to the judge of a Superior Court, the Court of Common Pleas, the Justice of Peace, or any magistrate authorized to issue such warrants (Del.
+A complaint or application for a search warrant typically must be addressed to the judge of a Superior Court, the Court of Common Pleas, the Justice of Peace, or any magistrate authorized to issue such warrants (Del.
 Code 29 § 2304).

 A warrant for the search of a person or property may be issued to find and seize: